hawtio/website/src/docs/faq.md

 Try have a look at the [change log](http://hawt.io/changelog.html) to see the latest changes in Hawtio!

-#### Where can I find more information?

-Try have a look at the [articles and demos](http://hawt.io/articles/index.html) to see what other folks are saying about Hawtio.

 #### Why does Hawtio log a bunch of 404s to the javascript console at startup?

 The Hawtio help registry tries to automatically discover help data for each registered plugin even if plugins haven't specifically registered a help file.